 If your nerve damage claim is taken on by one of our personal injury lawyers, they’ll carefully review your case with you to try and ensure nothing is missed.
 It’s important to include everything in your claim as you’re not able to request additional compensation after your claim has been settled.

-To put your mind at ease, our solicitors work on a No Win No Fee basis in every claim they take on.
+A personal injury or medical negligence solicitor can handle every aspect of your case, reducing your involvement and ensuring the claim is presented as strongly as possible.
+If cost is a concern, it’s worth noting that our solicitors operate on a No Win, No Fee basis in every claim they take on.
 That means you don’t need to pay if the case is lost and you won’t be asked to pay in advance either.

-Should your claim be accepted, everything will be explained in your Conditional Fee Agreement (or CFA, the formal name for No Win No Fee).
-The CFA will make it clear what your solicitor will do and when you’d need to pay them.
+If your claim is accepted, the terms of your agreement will be detailed in a Conditional Fee Agreement (or CFA, the formal name for No Win, No Fee).
+This document outlines what your solicitor will do for you and confirms that, if the claim is successful, a success fee will be deducted to cover their costs.

 If you’ve got any immediate further questions about nerve damage compensation claims, please use live chat to contact us.